A Not So Mellow Yellowstone Afternoon

 As the water cools and becomes more “hospitable” several life forms move in.
 Each distinct temperature zone creates an environment allowing specific bacteria to flourish within that zone but not outside it.
 These different types of bacteria give the spring its prismatic colors.

 Even if you haven’t enlarged the image, you should be able to see that the first band encircling the blue center is yellow.
 In some ways, the Synechococcus cyanobacteria that occupy that band and that are responsible for its yellow color exemplify the ubiquity and tenacity of life.
-The water temperature of 165 degrees is considerably hotter than the 145 to 150 degree temperatures that allow this bacteria to thrive.
+The water temperature of 165 degrees is considerably hotter than the 145 to 150 degree temperatures in which this bacteria normally lives and thrives.
 But that’s not the only habitat stress this seemingly unfortunate Synechococcus is fighting.

 Here’s how.
 As they undergo photosynthesis, instead of producing large amounts of chlorophyll, which would, as we know, turn green, they produce high levels of an accessory pigment known as a carotenoid.
 These carotenoids capture light at harsh wavelengths, convert the light into chemical energy and pass that energy to chlorophyll pigments.
 In the conversion process, carotenoids produce red, orange or yellow pigments and, because in this instance there’s more carotenoid than chlorophyll, one of those becomes the dominant color.
 Interestingly, the yellow color that Synechococcus produces is beta-carotene – the same pigment that, at higher concentrations, turns carrots orange.